 Interestingly, except for Kuwait, it appears that all other foreign Hornet users retained the overall gray paint scheme of US Navy Hornets.
 The Malaysians varied slightly from this in using an overall "gun metal gray" color scheme, and the Canadians did paint a "fake canopy" under the nose as a deception measure, a gimmick designed and copyrighted by aviation artist Keith Ferris.

 * A total of 1,478 Hornets was built for all users from 1980 to 2000, with the last first-generation Hornet -- one of USMC F/A-18Ds originally intended for Thailand -- accepted for service on 25 August 2000.
 The first-generation Hornets are likely to remain in service for years to come, being given service-life extensions and technical upgrades to keep them in service.
-One particularly attractive upgrade will be an "active array" radar, as discussed in the next chapter.
+One particularly attractive upgrade is the AN/APG-79(V)4 active array radar being fitted to USMC Hornets.
 With Boeing's acquisition of McDonnell Douglas in the late 1990s, the Hornet became the Boeing Hornet.BACK_TO_TOP